howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 title: Adding a Database
 pageTitle: "Creating a Prisma Database Service Tutorial"
 description: "Learn how to add a database to your GraphQL server.
 The database is powered by Prisma and connected to the server via GraphQL bindings."
-question: Why is a second GraphQL API (defined by the application schema) needed in a GraphQL server architecture with Prisma?
+question: What is the role of Prisma Client in the GraphQL API?
-answers: ["To increase performance of the server", "When using two APIs, the GraphQL server can be scaled better", "The Prisma API only is an interface to the database, but doesn't allow for any sort of application logic which is needed in most apps", "It is required by the GraphQL specification"]
+answers: ["It receives and processes GraphQL queries", "It connects your GraphQL resolvers to the database", "It migrates your database schema", "It lets you design your GraphQL schema"]
 correctAnswer: 2
 ---

-In this section, you're going to set up Prisma along with a connected database to be used by your GraphQL server.
-You'll be using [SQLite](https://www.sqlite.org/index.html) for the database.
+In this section, you're going to set up a [SQLite](https://www.sqlite.org/index.html) to persist the data of incoming GraphQL mutations.
+Instead of writing SQL directly, you will use [Prisma](https://www.prisma.io/) to access your database.

 ## So, what is Prisma?